 DNA from white blood cells is analyzed by quantitative real-time polymerase chain reaction (qRT-PCR) to determine the patient Telomere Value.
 Telomere length is determined by comparing the number of nucleotide repeats of the telomeres against a stable reference gene.

-Telomeres become shorter after each cell division until eventually chromosomal DNA reaches a critical point and the cell can no longer divide (known as the Hayflick limit).13 Accelerated telomere shortening leads to cell senescence .
-If telomeres length is preserved, termination of cell division (senescence) and programmed cell death (apoptosis) can be delayed.
+Telomeres become shorter after each cell division until eventually chromosomal DNA reaches a critical point and the cell can no longer divide (known as the Hayflick limit).13 Accelerated telomere shortening leads to cell senescence.
+If telomere length is preserved, termination of cell division (senescence) and programmed cell death (apoptosis) can be delayed.

 Lifestyle changes aimed at reducing inflammation may help aide in delaying telomere shortening.14

-Easy to understand color-coded test results comparing patient Telomere Value to age matched population.
+Easy to understand color-coded test results comparing patient's telomere value to age matched population.

 Cell Science Systems, Corp. is a specialty clinical laboratory that develops and performs laboratory testing in immunology and cell biology supporting the personalized treatment and prevention of chronic disease.
 Cell Science Systems, Corp. operates a CLIA certified laboratory and is an FDA inspected and registered, cGMP medical device manufacturer meeting ISO EN13485 2012 standards.